ddelphi/promote/README.md

-= Promote for myself
+# Promotion site

-== overview
+## overview
 This is the simple site for promoting myself.
 The site is coded by HAML and CSS preprocessor.

+You can preview it with **[this link](http://ddelphi.github.io/promote/)**.